/mal-PUB-lish/ (verb)

 You've heard of plagiarism, deepfakes, clickbait, fabrication, and fake news.
 These are specific publishing failures.
 Malpublishing is the umbrella term that encompasses them all.

-Just as “malpractice” covers many specific medical failures, “malpublishing” covers many specific publishing failures—when they violate a community's standards.
+Just as “malpractice” covers many specific medical failures, “malpublishing” covers many specific publishing failures—when they violate a policy the publisher operates under.

 This is why publishing policies matter—they make standards explicit.